imphys/smlm_datafusion3d/README.md

 ### Use the code

-Then, open MATLAB and run the demo script
+Open MATLAB and comment/uncomment the lines which add mex files to MATLAB path.
+Then, run the demo script
 ```bash
 >> demo1.m
 ````